Abdul Kader (actor)

 Abdul Kader (c.
 1951 – 26 December 2020) was a Bangladeshi actor.
-He was best known for his Bodi role in the television drama serial Kothao Keu Nei.
+He was best known for his role as Bodi in the television drama serial Kothao Keu Nei.
 He was also popular for his appearance in the popular Bangladeshi magazine show Ityadi.

 Early life

-Abdul Kader started acting after graduating from school.
+Abdul Kader was born in 1950/51 in the village of Sonarang, Tongibari thana, Munshiganj District to Abdul Jalil and Anwara Khatun.
+He started acting after graduating from school.
 He acted in Rabindranath Tagore's Dakghar as Amal.
-During 1972–84, for three consecutive years he was the Drama Secretary of the Mohsin Hall Chhatra Sangsad of University of Dhaka.
+During 1972–84, for three consecutive years he was the drama secretary of the Mohsin Hall Chhatra Sangsad of University of Dhaka.
 In the Inter-hall Drama Competition in 1982, he became champion and won an award for his performance for Mohsin Hall's play.
-He also won award for his play in Jaundice O Bibidho Baloon written by Selim Al Deen and directed by Nasiruddin Yousuff.
+He also won an award for his play in Jaundice O Bibidho Baloon written by Selim Al Deen and directed by Nasiruddin Yousuff.

-Abdul Kader was a member of the executive council of Daksu Natyachakra till 1975.
+Abdul was a member of the executive council of Daksu Natyachakra until 1975.
 He was a member of the Theater Natyagasthi since 1983 and was also the joint editor for four years and the general secretary for six years.